The Model Description Language (MDL) is a data driven language for

 end

-Apply a concentrated force in z-direction to the center node (p5
+Apply a concentrated force in z-direction to the center node (p5)

-of a square plate meshed with the epatch
+of a square plate meshed with the epatch command.
+Note: The center node

 is defined only if the number of elements in the patch directions

-) are even!
+(ne1 and ne2) are even!

-means that the set consists of line
+Specifying typeline_loads means that the set consists of line

 loads (force per unit length in stress analysis), which will be